Looking for the list of best search engines (2019) in the world?

 Bing brands itself as the “decision engine” where it displays rational results based on users’ queries unlike other search engines (read Google) where they display results by just scanning and matching the text.

 Bing is also a better video search engine than Google giving you a better layout and play-without-leaving Bing.
-This probably is the reason Bing also has an unwanted reputation of “best porn search engine” in the world.

 Another advantage of using Bing over Google is Bing rewards, which rewards you with some points every time you search on their search engine (yes!
 Bing is perhaps the only search engine that gives you cash rewards for using their search) which can be redeemed when shopping on Amazon, Starbucks etc.